rpi-graduate-council/grad-wiki/RPI/Important Offices.md

 The good news is that since you are paying a health center fee, all your visits will be free of charge, so do not hesitate to use the facility outside of your insurance.
 The office is located in Academy Hall.

-A part of the Health Center is the [Counseling Center](https://studenthealth.rpi.edu/list-services/counseling-center), which offers mental health care including psychiatric care and a variety of counseling options.
+## Counceling Center

->The Counseling Center also organizes different wellness and awareness programs, including drop-in counseling hours.
+[Counseling Center](https://studenthealth.rpi.edu/list-services/counseling-center) offers mental health care including psychiatric care and a variety of counseling options.
+It also organizes different wellness and awareness programs, including drop-in counseling hours.

 ---